NuHepMC/Spec/README.md

 | 1           | Primary Vertex      | The vertex corresponding to the primary process |
 | 2-999       | Generator-dependent | For generator usage                             |

-Any secondary vertex included within a NuHepMC event may have a status between 2 and 999, where [G.R.5](#gr5-vertex-status-metadata) mandates that all status codes must be fully described by attributes on the `HepMC3::GenRunInfo`.
+Any secondary vertex included within a NuHepMC event may have a status between 2 and 999, where [G.R.5](#gr5-vertex-status-metadata) mandates that all generator-dependent status codes must be fully described by attributes on the `HepMC3::GenRunInfo`.

 ## Particle Information